cleary/ansible-tidalcycles/README.md

 Copy this file to `vars/all.yml` and modify to suit your environment.

 Support for various custom config attributes will be/is provided here.
-At present, (as a proof of concept) a list of paths to local Samples directories can be provided, and will be picked up and included in the startup.scd file for supercollider, and the vscode/tidalcycles extension browser
+At present, (as a proof of concept) a list of paths to local Samples directories can be provided, and will be picked up and included in the startup.scd file for supercollider, and the Sound Browsers in vscode/atom

 It is possible to use ansible tags to *only* update the configs (eg if you add a new Sample dir to `vars/all.yml`):
 ```